rudderlabs/rudderstack-docs/destinations/kustomer.md

 # Kustomer

-[Kustomer](https://www.kustomer.com/) is a new-age customer engagement platform. designed for people-first enterprise.
-It allows you to provide next-gen customer support with holistic view of customers giving you the power to engage in meaningfull interactions with your customers.
+[Kustomer](https://www.kustomer.com/) is a modern customer engagement platform designed for enterprises.
+It gives you a holistic view of your users and customer base, lets you provide best-in-class support, and engage with your customers through meaningful interactions.

 You can now send your event data directly to Kustomer through RudderStack.